 Indivisible Existence-Knowledge-Bliss Absolute

-Five elements collectively, namely: earth, water, fire, air and space
+Five elements collectively, namely: earth, water, heat, air and space.

 Six passions